 We have a number of peripatetic music teachers who come into LEAP to teach a variety of different instruments.
 These include:

-- African Drumming and Dance - Every year group, from Reception class to Year 6, receives weekly African drumming tuition from a specialist teacher.
+- Djembe Drumming and Dance - Every year group, from Reception class to Year 6, receives weekly Djembe drumming tuition from a specialist teacher.

 - Ukulele - All children in Year 3 receive weekly Ukulele lessons throughout the year.